sting-ioc/sting/docs/dagger.md

   a single dependency to the processor path that does not interfere with other annotation processors.
 As of version `2.25.2`, the Dagger annotation processor requires ~14 artifacts to be added to the processor path including several artifacts that are commonly used by other annotation processors such as `com.google.auto:auto-common`, `com.google.guava:guava` and `com.squareup:javapoet`.
-Version conflicts can occasionally cause conflicts when different annotation processors are using different versions of these libraries.
+If multiple annotation processors are present and they use different versions of these shared libraries, then problems can occur.

 * Sting components can be annotated with the {@link: sting.Eager @Eager} annotation.
 This will result in the component being constructed when the injector is constructed.
 Lazy components are those without this annotation